-This vision for Staffordshire and Stoke on Trent Archives and Heritage Service in 10 years' time is the result of our conversations with the users, staff and stakeholders of the service.
+This vision for Staffordshire and Stoke on Trent Archives and Heritage Service was developed in 2015 to look ahead to what outcomes the Service wanted to achieved in 10 years' time.
+It is the result of our conversations with the users, staff and stakeholders of the service.
 It aims to bring together and develop the ideas, hopes and requirements these groups have discussed with us.
-It will be the basis of further consultation and discussion.
+It has been used as the the basis of further consultation and discussion.
 It is not yet a fully funded vision, but aims to reflect the likely future financial environment.
-The service will be redesigned and refocused to deliver some of these outcomes and will seek additional funding to fully deliver this vision.
+The service is being redesigned and refocused to deliver some of these outcomes and is seeking additional funding to fully deliver this vision.

 This vision is necessarily general and will inform detailed future plans such as annual plans and funding applications.
 It will also inform the work of partner organisations such as the William Salt Library Trust.
-The Trust has developed its own vision to give clear direction for the Library.
+The Trust's objectives are aligned to this vision and a Joint Venture agreement is in place for delivery of a major project with the Service